Senior Lecturer

 Email: Kim.Mallalieu@sta.uwi.edu

 Dr. Mallalieu has led national, regional and international initiatives variously designed to build capacity in ICT policy, regulation, development, application and use.
 Her rich service portfolio has included membership on several boards, commissions, committees and technical working groups at institutional, national and regional levels in operational as well as advisory roles.
-She frequently sits on panels of judges for technical competitions, internships and prestigious programmes; and has served as a mentor including for the Socio-political Advocacy for Community Networks Engagement programme led by the Association for Progressive Communications (APC) and Rhizomatica.
+She frequently sits on panels of judges for technical competitions, internships and prestigious programmes; and has served as a mentor for programmes including the Socio-political Advocacy for Community Networks Engagement (SPACE), led by the Association for Progressive Communications (APC) and Rhizomatica.
+She is the coordinator of the Mentoring Programme for Permanent Consultative Committee I (PCC.I) in the Inter‑American Telecommunication Commission (CITEL), the specialist organization for telecommunications and ICT in the Organization of American States (OAS).

 As Principal Investigator of the Caribbean ICT Research Programme (CIRP), Dr. Mallalieu is engaged in multidisciplinary action research with an emphasis on building the resilience of underserved populations.
 She has led many CIRP teams in the execution of projects for international agencies including but not limited to the Food and Agriculture Organization (FAO), International Telecommunication Union (ITU), Technical Centre for Agricultural and Rural Cooperation (CTA), Canadian International Development Agency (CIDA) and International Development Research Centre (IDRC), often alongside partner action research teams.
 As a precursor to CIRP, Dr. Mallalieu was a member of the inaugural Diálogo Regional sobre Sociedad de la Información (DIRSI), a research network that generates evidence-based outputs to inform public policy aimed at protecting and promoting democracy, social inclusion and economic opportunities through the use of ICT.